dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 * An existing Enterprise Certification Authority (CA) configured.

-  Fore more information on installing and configuring Active Directory Certificate Services (AD CS), see [Active Directory Certificate Services Step-by-Step Guide](https://technet.microsoft.com/library/cc772393).
+  For more information on installing and configuring Active Directory Certificate Services (AD CS), see [Active Directory Certificate Services Step-by-Step Guide](https://technet.microsoft.com/library/cc772393).

   > [!WARNING]
   > Intune requires you to run AD CS with an Enterprise Certification Authority (CA), not a Standalone CA.